SuperOfficeDocs/superoffice-docs/docs/onsite/install/iis/reverse-proxy.md

 ![2018-10-17_16-31-02.png -screenshot][img2]

-Download and install the Web Platform Installer, which is an extension to the IIS Manager console.
+Download and install the [Web Platform Installer][2], which is an extension to the IIS Manager console.

 ![blobid0.png -screenshot][img3]